 The Revelation of St. John lifts a corner of the veil covering the Divine design of elevating creation to a still newer and higher level.
 However, this creative plan is implemented through the grim ordeal of a forced war provoked by the forces of evil.

 For God any war against the created beings is unthinkable because the forces are absolute incommensurable.
 This war is waged and lead by Jesus Christ the Man who discharges the will of God.
 Jesus derives his powers from His holiness.
 But so far as his enemies fail to realize that, they hopes to win.

-The symbol of the Nether Regions is – "might is right."
+The symbol of the Inferno is – "might is right."

 The symbol of God is – "right is might".

 The crux of Christianity's entire tragic history is that truth and right are manifested and realized in conditions when the enemy is stronger.
 Said of those who paved the way for Michael's triumph in the battle against the dragon:“And they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto the death” 12:11.

 The power of holiness may be manifested only after its attestation, as confirmed by sacrifice, attains the required fullness.
 Even during the holy war the forces of evil concentrated in the beast from the abyss, gain significant, though, temporary, victories; indeed for three and a half years it usurped power over the earth.
 “And it was given unto him to make war with the saints and to overcome them; and power as given him over all kindreds, and tongues, and nations” 13:7.

 “Here is the patience and the faith of the saints” 13:10.

 To be weaker than the enemy, to be defeated by him, yet not forego one's testimony and retain fidelity and faith are all that is capable of conceivable future victory.
 Thus, Jesus glorifies the church at Philadelphia:“For thou hast a little strength, and hast kept my word, and hast not denied my name” 3:8.